 When people of different households mix together, they risk spreading COVID-19.
-We can reduce the risk with tools like wearing masks and physical distancing, staying home when sick, and getting vaccinated.
+There are many ways that families can avoid getting a respiratory illness like COVID-19, with tools like wearing masks and physical distancing, staying home when sick, and getting vaccinated.
 When available, testing is another useful tool to reduce the spread of COVID-19.

 When to get your child tested for COVID-19